Hydrolyzed vs. Collagen Peptides

 Here are the main advantages of using collagen supplements:†

-- Pain relief: Our joints need cartilage to function as a cushion, so as to avoid painful friction.
+- Relief: Our joints need cartilage to function as a cushion, so as to avoid friction.
 When the cartilage becomes damaged as a result of collagen loss, joint irritation may occur.
-Collagen supplements are a natural anti-inflammatory for cartilage-related joint pain.
+Collagen supplement supports a healthy inflammatory response for cartilage-related joint irritation.

 - Skin health: 80% of our skin is made from collagen, so it is absolutely vital if we want great-looking skin (which of course we all want!).
 Collagen gives skin its strength, so taking a collagen supplement can help support better-looking, stronger, and more hydrated skin.
 Collagen will also minimize the appearance of wrinkles and any other signs of aging skin.